-On September 5, 2014, we entered into an uncommitted credit facility with Bank of America Merrill Lynch International Ltd., one of the underwriters of our initial public offering, with a maximum principal amount of €10.0 million.
+We have an uncommitted credit facility with Bank of America Merrill Lynch International Ltd., one of the underwriters of our initial public offering, with a maximum principal amount of €50.0 million.
 Advances under this facility bear interest at a rate of LIBOR, floored at zero, plus 1.0% per annum.
 This facility may be terminated at any time by the lender.
 Our obligations under this facility are guaranteed by Expedia Group.
+We did not utilize the credit facility during the years ended December 31, 2018 and 2019.